Explore

 Street Fighter Legends Volume 1: Sakura: Sakura v.
 1 review

-Posted : 12 years, 10 months ago on 4 June 2011 11:16 (A review of Street Fighter Legends Volume 1: Sakura: Sakura v.
+Posted : 14 years ago on 4 June 2011 11:16 (A review of Street Fighter Legends Volume 1: Sakura: Sakura v.
 1)

 This is the predecessor in the Legends series to the superior Chun Li volume (which was technically volume 2).
 Unlike Chun Li's well-crafted story, Sakura's volume is a sit-com with some fighting thrown in, and some fun cameos from a few notable Rival Schools characters (since, after all, Sakura crossed over into the original Rival Schools game).
 This volume is pure fan service, but of the far goofier variety.
 There are moments that are genuinely funny, but for the most part, it doesn't really reel you in the way Chun Li's story does since so much of it is so ridiculous.
 The art and effects are really good, though, and the supplemental materials at the end are fascinating for fans and practitioners of the craft of drawing at all levels.
 Worth the price of admission if you're a Street Fighter fan (or just a fan of Sakura or even Udon), but for those who want some real storytelling to go with their art, Chun Li's book is the must-have.